Monday, 6 February 2023

 There are a few large birds in this shot, it is a small colony of Giant Petrels

 It was quite exciting wandering through the massive penguin colony.
 We also saw a Giant Petrel colony which is rare.
-The Giant Petrels are a much maligned bird as people see them as penguins killers.
+The Giant Petrels are a much-maligned bird as people see them as penguins killers.
 In fact they eat mostly krill, squid and other invertebrates or scavenge dead of decaying matter.
-They serve a valuable service in huge colonies like this one as they help clean up dead birds - even so we saw many desiccated birds lying around.
+They serve a valuable service in huge colonies like this one as they help clean up dead birds.
+If not for those birds, we would be walking knee-deep in dead penguins.
+Even so we saw many desiccated birds lying around.

 These are nests perhaps 100s of years old